a field guide to the planet - by Damon Ramsey

 They have evolved to feed mainly on nectar from flowers, using their long curved bills.
 Some species are quite common on the forest edge and in gardens throughout tropical Asia, and can thus be easily seen and photographed.

 Aethopyga temminckii, 'Temminck's Sunbird', (Kota Kinabalu National Park, Malaysia).
-Found in montane rainforest in south-east Asia.
+Found in montane rainforest in Malaysia and Indonesia.
+Looks similar to Crimson Sunbird, except this species has a red tail.

 Aethopyga saturata, 'Black-throated Sunbird' (Bhutan).
 Found in the hill rainforests of northern India and south-east Asian mainland.